 The Cuban National Series is suffering from the talent attrition.
 The Once dominant National Team hasn’t won anything of significance in over a decade.
 This is where we start to see evidence of glacial movement.
 I won’t go as far as to say glacial melt but the temperature is rising.

-This brings us to the recent announcement that Henry Urrutia has been named part of the Olympic qualifying roster this June in Florida.
-Urrutia’s story is lesser publicized even if part of it played out with The Baltimore Orioles.
+This brings us to Henry Urrutia who was named part of the Olympic qualifying roster this June.
+Urrutia’s story is less publicized.
+This despite part of it playing out with The Baltimore Orioles.
 The Las Tunas OF/1B signed for modest dollars in 2013 and had a cup of coffee with The O’s.
 He has played professionally in the minors, Venezuela and Mexico since.
 His inclusion carries name brand power in Cuba.
 He represents a potential lineup upgrade.
 Likely not enough to propel Cuba to Tokyo, but really represent a greater shift in approach for Cuba.

-I will be surprised to see Cuba qualify for the Tokyo Olympics.
-This transaction though, which might seem minor is actually momentum.
+I will be surprised if Cuba qualifies for the Tokyo Olympics.
+This transaction though, which might seem minor is actually momentus.
 The inclusion of Henry Urrutia might even be described as glacially momentous.